What Is the Morse Code Light Translator?

 - Configure optional settings:

-- Check "Loop flashing the Morse code light" to repeat the sequence
+- Check "Loop flashing the Morse code light" to repeat the sequence.

-- Check "Play the Morse code sound" to enable audio
+- Check "Play the Morse code sound" to enable audio.

-- During playback, you can click "Fullscreen" to enter fullscreen mode.
+- During playback, you can click "Fullscreen" to enter full-screen mode.

 - Click "Stop" to end the sequence.

-What Are the Reasons to Use the Morse Code Light Translator?
+Why Use the Morse Code Light Translator?

-Firstly, some people want to simply visualize Morse code via light as opposed to hearing it or reading a series of dashes and dots.
+Firstly, some people want to simply visualize Morse code via flashing light as opposed to hearing it or reading a series of dashes and dots.
 It's fun to see how different words and phrases look when translated into Morse code light.

 Next, if someone has hearing difficulties or doesn't have any speakers or can't turn them on, this translator lets them translate Morse code alphabet into visual signals.
+Even without sound, it still gets the message across.
+Speed is another advantage - as long as the other person can see the light signal, they can decipher your message instantly.

 Morse code light also has real-world implications and is valuable to know in many cases.

-For example, if someone is trapped somewhere and only has a flashlight, they can technically communicate to others via Morse code light.
-Similarly, this type of Morse code communication allows people to communicate messages without making any noise, which is often valuable in military operations.
+For example, if someone is trapped somewhere and only has a flashlight, they can technically communicate to others via Morse code using flashing light.